ARM-software/arm-trusted-firmware/docs/user-guide.rst

    SCP\_BL2U to the FIP and FWU\_FIP respectively, and enables them to be loaded during boot.
 Default is 1.

--  ``CSS_USE_SCMI_DRIVER``: Boolean flag which selects SCMI driver instead of SCPI driver for communicating with the SCP during power management operations.
+-  ``CSS_USE_SCMI_SDS_DRIVER``: Boolean flag which selects SCMI/SDS drivers
-   If this option is set to 1, then SCMI driver will be used.
+   instead of SCPI/BOM driver for communicating with the SCP during power management operations and for SCP RAM Firmware transfer.
+If this option is set to 1, then SCMI/SDS drivers will be used.
 Default is 0.

 ARM FVP platform specific build options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^